 Microsoft Excel is a popular spreadsheet program used to store, format, and organize data.
 It is an integral part of most business organizations that is used to perform budgeting, create financial statements, create balance sheets, and other accounting functions.
 Excel Spreadsheets are also most commonly used to perform complex mathematical operations.

 For any business to run smoothly, Project management is crucial, and it plays an important role in achieving business deadlines.
-Excel sheets are used widely for project management to identify critical paths, analyze the latest trends to make effective decisions, plan the projects and track the projects.
-That being said, Microsoft Excel has a wide variety of analytical tools and templates that are used by all scale of business to manage and report projects.
+Excel sheets are used widely for project management to identify critical paths, analyze the latest trends to make effective decisions, plan the projects, and track the projects.
+That being said, Microsoft Excel has a wide variety of analytical tools and templates that are used by all scales of business to manage and report projects.

-Track multiple projects in Excel
+How to track multiple projects in Excel

 In this article, we explain how to use a Multiple Project Tracking Template Excel to effectively plan and track multiple projects in a single Excel spreadsheet.
-The template provides a user-friendly interface and consists of Data Sheets to add tasks, multiple project tracking dashboard, multiple projects tracking Gantt Chart, and Project summary.
+The template provides a user-friendly interface and consists of Data Sheets to add tasks, multiple project tracking dashboards, multiple projects tracking Gantt Chart, and a Project summary.
 The template allows you to use as many projects and tasks as you wish in a single workbook without any boundaries.
-The template is available for free and works on most of the MS Excel version in Windows 10.
+The template is available for free and works on most of the MS Excel version in Windows 11/10.

 Setup the Excel template for tracking multiple projects

 Download the free Excel template for tracking multiple projects here and save it to your local drive.
 Double-click the downloaded file.
 The Template file opens automatically in Microsoft Excel.